 I gulped in a calming breath and blew it out slowly.
 “I’m sorry,” I said, touching her shoulder in apology.
 “I could have sworn I saw something strange in the back seat.”
-I wiped a trembling hand across my brow and smiled to show her it was nothing.
+I wiped a trembling hand across my brow and smiled at her.
 “It was just my imagination.”

 She laughed.
 “Don’t do that!
 You nearly scared me half to death.
 Sheesh!”

-“I’m sorry,” I offered again as I reached back and opened the cooler to remove two bottles of water, carefully avoiding putting my hand anywhere near Vishi’s suitcase or the very intimidating but obviously cramped and out-of-place Roman solder sitting on top of it.
+“I’m sorry,” I offered again as I reached back and opened the cooler to remove two bottles of water, I avoided putting my hand anywhere near Vishi’s suitcase or the very intimidating but cramped and out-of-place Roman solder sitting on top of it.

-Dressed in a tan-colored ancient short-sleeved tunic and dark leather boot-like sandals, the chilly interior of the car did not seem to affect him.
+The soldier was dressed only in a tan-colored ancient short-sleeved tunic and dark leather boot-like sandals, but the chilly interior of the car didn’t affect him.
 There was no wisp of warm breath from his lips to show white against the cold air.
 That’s because he didn’t breathe.
 He didn’t have to.
-He was a ghost – and it had been his scarf and his spirit that had helped me rescue Vishi that Halloween night.
+He was a ghost, and it was his scarf and his spirit that helped me rescue Vishi on Halloween night.

-He had latched onto me the moment I touched that red piece of cloth, and he was not about to let go anytime soon.
+He’d latched onto me the moment I touched that red piece of cloth in the thrift store a few days before Halloween, and he wasn’t about to let go anytime soon.
 No one knew of his haunting me but me and him, and I accepted it.
-I mean yes, he was a soldier, trained to be dangerous and deadly by one of the most aggressive civilizations in history, but his heart (or soul, I guess) was in the right place, as far as I could tell.
-His influence had saved us twice because he had, thankfully, been with me again when those two men, pursuing me and Vishi, had broken into our house the day after Halloween.
-I just hadn’t expected the ghost to be with us on this trip.
-I tried to explain why I couldn’t take him with me before I put the scarf away in my closet chest of drawers.
+I mean yes, he’s a soldier, trained to be dangerous and deadly by one of the most aggressive civilizations in history, but his heart (or soul, I guess) was in the right place, as far as I could tell.
+Still, I hadn’t expected the ghost to be with us on this trip.
+I’d already explained why I couldn’t take him with me before I tucked his scarf away in my closet.

 How the hell had he followed us without the scarf being in my possession?